Best 5 IUL Companies For Cash Accumulation & Why

 The cost per unit of insurance started lower since UL’s cost structure is based on “annual renewable term”.
 However, the cost per unit of UL’s insurance becomes more expensive every year since clients will inevitably get older.
 The idea with Universal Life is that the growth of the savings account will reduce the amount of pure insurance in the policy which would bring down the rising cost per unit of insurance.

-In 1986 shortly after the meteoric rise of UL, life insurance companies had the idea of adding an investment component.
+In 1986 shortly after the meteoric rise of Universal Life, life insurance companies had the idea of adding an investment component.
 Since interest rates were starting to come down, insurance companies replaced the savings account with mutual funds, and Variable Universal Life (VUL) was born!

 Investment companies heavily advertised VUL as “the last great tax shelter”.
 Sadly, the IRS and regulators took notice of these ads.
 This led to the IRS limiting how much premium anyone could pump into any permanent life insurance for future tax-free retirement income.